jhlagado/restful/README.md

 ---
 # NPM

-Npm is the node package manager which connects your app to the Npm registry, the world's largest registry by far.
+Npm is the package manager for the Node ecosystem.
+It connects your app to the Npm registry, by far the world's largest registry of software packages.

-## npm init
+## NPM init
 To initialise a new project, create an empty directory and run
 ```
 npm init